 Butuan City sprawls across the Agusan River nine kilometers from its mount.
 Towards this, to the north and seaward, run fertile Ricelands.
 Halfway around the city to the southwest, roll the gently sloping hills over Mount Mayapay.
 To the east, the majestic Hilong-Hilong and Diwata mountain ranges protect the entire valley from fierce Pacific storms.

 It is very difficult to pinpoint the exact time when the name Butuan first emerged.
 Certainly, the name Agusan came into being upon the creation of the province in 1914.
 Before this, the entire area had been known as BUTUAN, as can be born out by old historical records.

 POPULATION: 319,568 per NSO records

 Based on the 2011 Report of the Commission on Audit (COA), Butuan City, the only highly urbanized city in the region since 1985, is the 5th richest city in Mindanao w ith an annual gross income of P1,238,717,499.75.

 The Balangay FestivAL from May 1 to 31 in honor of the city's Patron Saint , St. Joseph

 Convention Facilities /Hotel Accomodation

 There are four tertiary hospitals in the city, 2 private hospitals, namely, the MJ Santos Hospital and Butuan Doctors Hospital, and 2 public hospitals, namely, Agusan del Norte Provincial Hospital and Butuan Medical Center, capable of providing quality health service to the people of the city.
-Other private hospitals are the Caraga Hospital and the Holy Child Colleges of Butuan Hospital.
-The PNP Regional Hospital is set to open also.
+Other private hospitals are the Caraga Hospital , the Holy Child Colleges of Butuan Hospital and the PNP Regional Hospital.